Control Statements in Java

 }

-We can also include multiple else if clauses to check for multiple conditions:
+We can also use else if to chain multiple conditions:

 if (condition1) {